 On 01/14/2022 Judge Traynor denied North Dakota's motion without prejudice.
 In the Order on Mandamus, the Court noted that "a fully developed factual record is necessary to resolve the instant dispute."
 The Court also held that because Federal Defendants had given the Court "assurances at the hearing the process to start Federal oil and gas leasing sales in North Dakota was imminent" mandamus relief was "unnecessary."
-However, the Court noted that "if the Defendants do not hold to their word and cancel any planned future sale, North Dakota may bring this action for review of the specifically cancelled sales once this Court has the benefit of a complete record."
-In order to hold the Q1 2022 lease sale by the end of March, Federal Defendants were required to post a notice of competitive lease sale at least 45 days prior to that sale, which would have been February 14, 2022.
-Federal Defendants have not posted a notice of competitive lease sale for North Dakota as of the date of this filing, thus cancelling the Q1 2022 lease sale.
-Federal Defendants have cancelled the Q1 2022 lease sale, and it appears that they will continue to cancel quarterly lease sales in North Dakota for some undetermined time into the future as the matters at issue in Louisiana v.
-Biden et al. are litigated.
-For these reasons, North Dakota respectfully moves the Court to enter a Scheduling Order setting the following schedule for resolving North Dakota's case:
+However, the Court noted that "if the Defendants do not hold to their word and cancel any planned future sale, North Dakota may bring this action for review of the specifically cancelled sales once this Court has the benefit of a complete record.".
+Federal Defendants have cancelled the Q1 2022 lease sale, but have now published a potential Q2 sales listing with a protest period ending 5/18/22.
+The matters at issue in Louisiana v.
+Biden et al. continue to be litigated.
+For these reasons, North Dakota filed a motion with the Court to enter

-- 1. Federal Defendants will prepare an administrative record for lodging and certification to this Court by no later than March 25, 2022. - 2.
+- a Scheduling Order setting the following schedule for resolving North Dakota's case: - 1.
+Federal Defendants will prepare an administrative record for lodging and certification to this Court by no later than March 25, 2022. - 2.
 North Dakota will file any motion to complete the administrative record within fourteen days from when the administrative record is lodged. - 3.
 The dispositive briefing schedule will then proceed as follows: - a.
 North Dakota will file its opening brief within four weeks of when the administrative record is complete. - b.
 The Federal Defendants and Intervenors will simultaneously file their responsive briefs within four weeks of North Dakota's opening brief. - c.
 North Dakota will file its reply brief within two weeks from the Federal Defendants' and Intervenors' responses.

 The BLM and North Dakota filed documents to complete the administrative record on April 8, 2022.
+DOI administrative record is incomplete therefore, NDIC motion to complete was filed 5/9/22 and follow up reply on 5/27/22.